srikat/genesis-starter/README.md

 ## Theme Support

-This child theme theme is provided as is - without any support.
+This child theme is provided as is - without any support.

 Please visit http://my.studiopress.com/help/ for parent Genesis theme support.